Online Mental Health and Trauma Concentration

 Social workers empower individuals, families and communities impacted and marginalized by mental illness, addiction and/or trauma.
 They examine and challenge the systems that may lead to disparities in treatment and provide a bridge to necessary resources and services to promote dignity and respect in the healing and recovery process.

-As a student in the Mental Health and Trauma concentration, you will complete the following courses in which content is specific to both mental health and culturally responsive practices:
+Courses in the Mental Health and Trauma Pathway focus on mental health and culturally responsive practices:

 • Intersections of Mental Health, Substance